nickhouses/Get-Ur-Tickets/README.md

   - `screen -r`
 - Serve the flask application
   - `waitress-serve --port=5000 --call flask_app:create_app`
+- Detach from the current screen
+  - Ctrl + A, then D

 ### The application is now served [here](http://54.152.125.46:5000)